eIiot/advent-of-code-2020/README.md

 Because I'm familiar with JS, and I wanted to try out TS

+## Why use `debugger;` at the end of every file?
+It allows VSCode to save the variables in the debugger instead of exiting.

 ## Rules (for myself)
 - No Copilot
 - No npm packages